ruchika-bhat/exp6/README.md

 This allows solving problems like checking numbers, grading, leap years, dates, and tax.

 # CONCLUSION:-
 Thus, conditional statements help in decision making and make programs smart, logical, and useful for real life calculations.
+They improve program efficiency and allow different outputs for different inputs.